fqqlsun/LEAF_production/docs/code_architecture.md

 ## 1. Major Data Structures Used In LEAF Production Tool

 There are three major data structures used in LEAF production tool and all of them are python dictionary objects.
-Of the three dictionary objects, two are defined as global variables and named “COLL_OPTIONS” and “PROD_OPTIONS”, respectively.
-The third one can be named in any user-preferred way, but must be passed to the main function (“LEAF_tool_main”) of LEAF production tool.
-The detailed descriptions on the three dictionary objects are provided in the following three sections.
+Of the three, two are defined as global variables and have been named “COLL_OPTIONS” and “PROD_OPTIONS”, respectively.
+The third object can be named in any way user want, but must be passed to the main function (“LEAF_tool_main”) of LEAF production tool.
+The following sections provide detailed descriptions on the objects.

 ### 1.1 Image Collection Options
 This is a python dictionary currently containing two key:value pairs for storing the options associated with Sentinel-2 and Landsat-8 dataset, respectively.
 The two keys are “COPERNICUS/S2_SR” and “LANDSAT/LC08/C01/T1_SR”, which are the catalog names used by Google Earth Engine for the two datasets.
 The values paired with the two keys are also python dictionary objects including 18 key:value pairs.